aries-cloud/aries-cloud/README.md

 ---

+#### Valuation

+**Fund Valuation Reconciliation** · An asset manager and its custodian bank each keep a full set of books for the same fund, under charts of accounts that differ in granularity, grouping and naming.
+A five-step pandas pipeline translates one chart into the other and reports only the breaks.
+Two rows carry the result: a 1.84M difference in retained earnings sitting beside a period profit that agreed to within one cent.
+Figures throughout are from an anonymised dataset.
+`pandas` `chart-of-accounts mapping` `break detection` `anonymised data`

+---

-**Toolkit** Python · scikit-learn · PyTorch / Transformers · pandas / NumPy
+**Toolkit** Python · SQL · R · scikit-learn · PyTorch / Transformers · pandas / NumPy

 **Reach me** [LinkedIn](https://www.linkedin.com/in/yawu/) · aries2cloud@gmail.com